DevCTx/unit_tests_practice/questionnaire_unit_test.md

 - `test_10` -> `Questionnaire` if receives __a file with more keys__

-According to the [expected json format](./questionnaire.md#expected-json-schema), the properties `categorie` and `difficulté` are not required and so will be saved as unknown (`inconnue`) if they are non-existent or empty, and won't disturb the good behavior of the application.
+According to the [expected json format](./questionnaire.md#expected-json-schema), the properties `categorie` and `difficulté` are not required, so they will be saved as unknown (`inconnue`) if they are non-existent or empty and won't disturb the good behavior of the application.

 If the json file does not respect the [expected json format](./questionnaire.md#expected-json-schema), the message\